 It's something of a running joke among Windows users that Macs are rubbish for gaming, but the Mac gaming scene, in fact, has really picked up since Macs started to use the same Intel processors as Windows PCs, and strong sales of Macs in recent years mean that there are now more A-List games appearing on the Mac than ever before.
-We can happily play World of Warcraft, Starcraft 2, Tomb Raider, Bioshock Infinite, Batman: Arkham City, The Witcher 2 and many other classic titles from the comfort of our Macs - find out more in our roundup of the best Mac games.
+We can happily play World of Warcraft, Rocket League, Fortnite, Subnautica and many other titles from the comfort of our Macs - find out more in our roundup of the best Mac games.

 Of course, the majority of AAA games will probably always arrive on Windows first.
 But the Mac also has a cunning trick up its precision-engineered sleeve, in the form of Boot Camp.
 Installing Windows via Boot Camp on a Mac gives you the best of both worlds, playing native Mac versions whenever possible and then switching to Windows where necessary

 Playing the latest games places heavy demands on a computer, both in terms of graphics and processor performance.
 To ensure you have the best platform for your digital adventures you'll obviously need a machine that has a fast processor (CPU), but it also helps to have a powerful graphics processor and a fast hard disk or solid-state drive too.

-We'd also recommend a comfy chair, some snacks that can be eaten one-handed, and the occasional break to save your spine from developing an unusual shape.
+We'd also recommend a comfy gaming chair, some snacks that can be eaten one-handed, and the occasional break to save your spine from developing an unusual shape.

 Integrated vs discrete GPUs

 Many casual games, such as Plants Versus Zombies and the never-ending Angry Birds series, use simple two-dimensional graphics that don't really require too much graphics power; most Macs can handle that without any problems.
 But the detailed 3D graphics used in high-speed action games and online games can put a lot of strain on your machine.